Guide and links to further information about financial returns academy trusts submit to the Education and Skills Funding

 Submit your financial statements

-Academy trusts must submit to ESFA audited accounts for the period ending 31 August each year by 31 December, using the Academies Accounts Direction as a reference pack.
+Academy trusts must submit audited accounts to ESFA for the period ending 31 August 2020, by 31 January 2021.
+Guidance on submitting audited accounts is provided in the Academies Accounts Direction and Eileen Milner’s letter to Accounting Officers.

-Additionally, you must publish your accounts on your academy trust’s website as soon as possible after approval by the trustees, but by no later than 31 January each year.
+Additionally, you must publish your accounts on your academy trust’s website as soon as possible after approval by the trustees and by 28 February 2021.

 You must also file these accounts with Companies House within 9 months of the end of the accounting period.
 For most trusts, this will be 31 May.